Volvo V60 estate - Interior & comfort

 The Volvo V60 has a cool and well stocked interior, laden with tech

 Hop inside the V60 and it feels as well-finished and relaxing as we’ve come to expect from the Swedish manufacturer’s models since the arrival of the Volvo XC90 SUV.
 There’s a little less opulence than the pricier V90, with more soft-touch plastic as opposed to wood and metal, but you’re only likely to notice if you run between them in the showroom.

 Volvo V60 dashboard

 The dashboard is an all-digital affair, dominated by a portrait touchscreen that’s attractive, but also attracts fingerprints, so you might want to keep a cloth handy.
 Its user interface isn’t quite as quick to use as a control wheel, but Volvo has beefed up the processor to make it more responsive to your prods.
 Analogue dials have also been replaced by digital ones, with clear and intuitive graphics.
 We only wish the plastic used on the centre console didn’t let the side down, with a cheap look and feel.

-At launch, just two Momentum and Inscription trims were available, but a sportier R-Design version has since arrived to rival Audi’s A4 Avant S line and BMW 3 Series Touring M Sport trims.
+At launch, the Momentum and Inscription trims were available, with a sportier R-Design version arriving later to rival Audi’s A4 Avant S line and BMW 3 Series Touring M Sport trims.
 These trim levels were replaced in early 2022 with the Core, Plus and Ultimate trims; these are more hierarchical – from entry-level Core to the more luxurious and better-equipped Ultimate trim.
 The tough-looking V60 Cross Country offers a genuine rough-road capability, thanks to its four-wheel drive, raised ground clearance and rugged bumpers to help fend off the elements.

 Standard kit on the Core model includes desirable features like heated front seats, Google sat-nav with Google Assistant and a large touchscreen infotainment system.
-Keyless entry and a powered tailgate will also boost convenience, as will rear parking sensors.
+Wireless mobile phone charging is a welcome inclusion as standard on all but the Recharge plug-in hybrid model.
 Using the Volvo On Call smartphone app, it’s also possible to summon help in an emergency, send destinations to the sat-nav, unlock the car remotely, check trip information and even track the car if it’s stolen.